Sarajevo1914/Firefox-conf/README.md

 - [ ] find a way to install addons from this repo, copy the files, start ff and boom! all the addons are installed and updated!
 - [ ] disable firefox view
 - [ ] set customize toolbar... setting at my taste

-## Themes
-- [ ] Improve UI
-	- bg tab in black (make this 'floating')
-	- active in gray
-	- hover in light gray
-	- tab maybe add some other color to différance from the background
-	- move urlnav bar to the left